smartdevicelink/sdl_security_ios/README.md

 ### Generating the Static Security Library
 1. In the scheme menu of Xcode, set the active scheme to **SDLSecurityStatic**.
 1. Build and run the **SDLSecurityStatic** scheme (**Product > Build For > Running**).
-1. Locate the **SDLSecurityStatic.xcframework** file in your project directory through finder.
-The .xcframework file does contain Headers which could be linked in your project's build settings (**Build Settings > Header Search Paths**).
+1. Locate the **SDLSecurityStatic.xcframework** file in the root directory of the project with Finder.
+The `.xcframework` file contains Headers.
+For Swift apps, the headers will need to be imported in the bridging header for the app.
 1. Alternatively you can locate the header files needed manually, right click and select **Show in Finder** for the following header files **SDLSecurityConstants.h** and **SDLSecurityManager.h**.
+They will need to be dragged into the app project.
+For Swift apps, the headers will need to be imported in the bridging header for the app.

 ### Adding the Static Security Library to a SDL App
-1. In Xcode, drag and drop the following 3 files into your project: **SDLSecurityStatic.xcframework**, **SDLSecurityConstants.h** and **SDLSecurityManager.h** (or their equivalents after OEM naming modifications are made).
-Make sure **SDLSecurityStatic.xcframework.a** is not embedded by checking the **General** tab of your project settings.
+1. In Xcode, drag and drop the following file into your project: **SDLSecurityStatic.xcframework** (or its equivalent after OEM naming modifications are made).
 1. Import **SDLSecurityManager.h** into the file where the the `SDLConfiguration`'s `SDLEncryptionConfiguration` or `SDLStreamingMediaConfiguration` is being set.
 If you have a Swift project, this will require adding a bridging header to the project.

     #### Swift